codenjoyme/codenjoy-namdreab/src/main/webapp/resources/namdreab/help/index-en.md

 - Hero that hits a rock, dies.
 - Hero that hits another hero, dies.
 - Hero must be at least two cells long or it dies.
-- Hero that eats a stone becomes three cells shorter, and, if that makes it shorter than two cells - it dies.
+- Hero that eats an acorn becomes three cells shorter, and, if that makes it shorter than two cells - it dies.

 ### Positive impact

 - Hero that eats a blueberry becomes longer by one cell.
-- Hero that eats a flying pill flies over stones and other heroes for 10 moves.
+- Hero that eats a flying pill flies over acorns and other heroes for 10 moves.
-- Hero that eats a fury pill can bite off parts of other heroes and eat stones without negative effects for 10 moves.
+- Hero that eats a fury pill can bite off parts of other heroes and eat acorns without negative effects for 10 moves.
 - Hero that eats gold gets bonus points.